Master's Programme in Industrial Management and Innovation

-The thematic content of the programme can be defined as knowledge about innovation management as practical activity and theoretical field.
-The term "entrepreneurship" refers to the complex process through which new economic activities and new value creation are manifested.
+The thematic content of the program can be defined as knowledge about innovation management as practical activity and theoretical field.
+The term "entrepreneurship" refers to the composite process through which new economic activities and new value creation manifest themselves in the world.
 “Innovation” on the other hand, refers to processes through which new products, services, experiences and values are created.
-The two concepts overlap, forming a programme mainly highlighting the creation of new values in the technology-driven economy.
-The knowledge provided by the programme involves both the abilities required for such implementation and the necessary skills to understand, analyse, and manage such processes in a wide variety of contexts.
-A programme characteristic is practical training in innovation with theoretical in-depth studies in e.g. entrepreneurship, product development and project management.
+The two concepts overlap, forming a program mainly highlighting the creation of new values in the technology-driven economy.
+The knowledge provided by the program involves both the abilities required for such implementation and the necessary skills to understand, analyse, and manage such processes in a wide variety of contexts.
+A program characteristic is the combination of practical training in innovation with theoretical in-depth studies in e.g. entrepreneurship, product development and project management.

-In summary, the programme puts great emphasis on both:
+In summary, the program puts great emphasis on both:

 - The practical aspect, to give the student the tools he/she needs to get involved in management and innovative activities.

 - The theoretical aspect, to give the student an insight into existing theory concerning management and innovation management, to enable independent theoretical development in concurrence with practical entrepreneurship.

 The courses of the programme

 The designations of level/depth in the study plans signify the course level and depth in relation to degree requirements.

 The following designations are used

 G1N Undergraduate level, the course does not require previous higher education studies.

 G1F Undergraduate level, the course requires previous higher education studies, fewer than 60 ECTS credits.